ryuichiueda/slides_marp/prob_robotics_2025/lesson1e.md

 - Why do people call cats that?
 What exactly are cats?
 - Serious answer
-- The word "cat" comes from the word "sleeping child"...
+    - The word "cat" comes from the word "sleeping child"... (in Japanese)
     - Cats are felines...
-* Serious answer
+* Not serious answer
     * Because everyone calls them cats
     * Because they're not dogs, raccoons, cows, or horses
-* <span style="color:red">$\Rightarrow$In fact, modern computers/robots use the Serious Method</span>
+* <span style="color:red">$\Rightarrow$In fact, modern computers/robots use the latter one (NOT SERIOUS).</span>

 ![bg right:23% 100%](./figs/simple_cat.png)